Last updated on November 5th, 2021 at 09:03 am

 MM 101.5 – – RV – Calusa Campground and Marina, bayside at 325 Calusa St.

 MM 101.4 — Tradewinds Plaza.
 Oceanside and partially hidden by a wall of trees.
-Includes a Publix Supermarket and one of the last five K-Mart stores in Florida, three of which are in the Keys.
+Includes a Publix Supermarket.

 MM 101.3 — Friendship Park, Oceanside.
-Pet-friendly park with a playground, picnic tables, ball field, basketball courts.
+Park with a playground, picnic tables, ball field, basketball courts.
 This was once the center of the 1880s community of Newport.

 MM 100.8 — DIVE — Rainbow Reef Dive Center

 MM 100.6 — DIVE — Key Largo Dive Center.
 Dive excursions and scuba charters.

 MM 100.6 — Tower of Pizza Key Largo.

 MM 100.5 — Key Largo Chocolates.
 Key Lime Pie on a stick!
 Home-made chocolate treats.